 In a healthy knee joint, the cartilage that lines the ends of the bones protects the bones from rubbing together and allows them to move freely against one another.

-During knee replacement surgery, the damaged cartilage and a small amount of underlying bone is removed and replaced with metal and a special type of plastic.
-The plastic acts to replace the function of the cartilage and allow the joint to move freely.
+During knee replacement surgery, the damaged cartilage and a small amount of underlying bone are removed and replaced with metal and a special type of plastic.
+The plastic acts to replace the function of the cartilage and allows the joint to move freely.

 Your new knee doesn’t come with an owner’s manual, but recognizing potential issues and preparing for them can help maximize your quality of life after surgery.